cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Nonce generation {#dep-nonces}

-To hedge against a bad RNG, we generate nocnes by sourcing fresh randomness and combine with the secret key, to create a domain-separated hash function from the ciphersuite hash function `H`, `H4`:
+To hedge against a bad RNG, we generate nonces by sourcing fresh randomness and combine with the secret key, to create a domain-separated hash function from the ciphersuite hash function `H`, `H4`: